How to Properly Sunset Inactive Subscribers

 What follows are action steps for a fictional ecommerce merchant that sends out a monthly campaign (one campaign per month) and has decided that six months of inactivity is the limit for taking action.
 As not all subscribers are created equal, they have been divided into two segments based on their history with the merchant.

-Segment #1: Customers that have never purchased a product
+#1: Create a segment with list of customers that have never purchased a product

 Scenario: These are subscribers who haven’t opened your campaigns for at least six months AND they have never purchased from you.